WhoStoleMyBrain/hordesurivor/PLAN.md

  - Additional primitives use a single saved layer and BlendMode.dstIn masks for in-order masking.
  - Recipe validation logs errors and skips invalid recipes; out-of-bounds shapes emit warnings.
  - Runtime sprite wiring should reuse generated images loaded at game start (no per-frame allocations).
+ - Enemy definitions can optionally declare a `spriteId` to bind generated sprites to data.

 **Implementation notes:**
 - [x] Define sprite recipe data objects in `lib/data/sprite_recipes.dart` and load from JSON.